Search

 The Three E’s of Fair Process

 Engagement.
-Everyone affected by a decisions invited to participate, is engagement.
+Everyone affected by a decision is invited to participate, is engagement.
 In schools, stakeholders may be teachers, school staff, students, parents and/or community members.
 Stakeholders are given opportunities to provide input and discuss possible options.
 Listening is enough for many people.
-Engagement works when people feel respected, valued, that their perspective matters, and opinions and ideas are considered.
+Engagement works when people are respected, valued, their perspective matters, and stated opinions and ideas are considered during the decision-making process.

 Explanation.
 After an administrator, teacher, or school staff engages others, obtains their input, and makes the final decision, it is time for the explanation.
 Recap the context for the decision.
-Provide clear reasons for the decision.
-Tell those involved what the final decision is, the criteria used to make the decision, such as guiding principles and values, the reasoning behind the decision, make clear what’s changing, and clarify expectations for moving forward.
+Provide clear reasoning behind the decision.
+Share with those involved what the final decision is, the criteria used to make the decision, such as guiding principles and values, make clear what’s changing, and clarify expectations for moving forward.

 Remember to show appreciation to those who were engaged in this process.
 This information is ideally presented to stakeholders personally firsthand; it is not shared in an email or memo.
-Explanation can be explained by, “Here’s what was taken into account.”
+Explanation clarity can be explained as, “Here’s what was taken into account.”

 Expectation Clarity.
 According to this principle, everyone involved understands the nuances and implications of the decision.
 Specific expectations, standards, and how the decision will be implemented are shared.
 Also explained are the consequences of not meeting expectations.
 What will happen if stakeholders choose not to comply is clearly spelled out.
 Expectation clarity can be described as, “This is how we’re moving forward.”